 His real estate empire is large in scale and global in scope, with properties in 10 countries including stakes in 10 buildings in New York City alone.

 Donald Trump’s Businesses

 Trump’s initial business successes came in the world of Manhattan real estate.
 He landed a deal with Hyatt, the city of New York and the unprofitable Commodore Hotel beside the Grand Central train station, earning the right to renovate and rebrand the ailing hotel into the Grand Hyatt.
 In 1980, that hotel became an instant success, making Trump one of the best-known real estate developers in the area.

 In 1984, Trump completed construction of the 68-story Trump Tower, which serves as headquarters for The Trump Organization to this day.
-The building includes a 60-foot waterfall and, on opening day, had five levels of retail stores and restaurants.
+The building includes a 60-foot waterfall and, on opening day, featured five levels of retail stores and restaurants.

 Trump owns a slew of successful businesses and properties, among them Trump Place, a luxury residential community spanning 92 acres.
-The Trump International Hotel & Tower Chicago has a hotel, condos and numerous restaurants and shops.
+The Trump International Hotel & Tower Chicago includes a hotel, condos and numerous restaurants and shops.
 The success of Wollman Rink, a Central Park staple, is arguably due to Trump.

 Donald Trump’s Failed Businesses

 Trump has major business wins to his name, but he also has some big losses.